terryblue99/my-watch-collection-v-002/my-watch-collection-api/README.md

 my-watch-collection

-A React Redux app with a Rails API backend
+A React Redux app with a Rails API backend (SQLite3 DB)

 INSTALLATION, USAGE & DEVELOPMENT